hsk81/yeoman-generator-dizmo/README.md

 Further, we suggest to clear the cache initially by running `npm cache clean`, but this is not necessarily required: It will simply wipe out your cached packages, and ensure that no corrupted cache exists.
 However, this also means that your very first dizmo skeleton generation (and corresponding installation of [npm] packages) may take longer than later invocations.
 By running `npm cache ls` you can determine, which [npm] packages have already been cached.

-**Note:** It's recommended to clean the cache also before an update of the `generator-dizmo` generator itself, by running `npm cache clean`.
+**Note:** It is recommended to clean the cache also before an update of the `generator-dizmo` generator itself, by running `npm cache clean`.

 ### Questions